rstrotmann/td/docs/use.md

 A prerequisite is that the respective dosing information is included per day in the input file (see [Input](input.md#exact-dose-information)).

-The following output was created using the `python td.py --condensed --graph test.json` command to include a dose graph for carbamazepine:
+The following output was created using the `td --condensed --graph test.json` command to include a dose graph for carbamazepine:

 ![](graph.svg)